iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

     ...
 ```

-So, even if you're not using one of these libraries, you can use checkpoints in
+Even if you're not using these libraries, you can use checkpoints in your
-your project at each epoch/step by first recording all intermediate artifacts
+project at each epoch/step by first recording all intermediate artifacts and
-and metrics, then calling `dvc.api.make_checkpoint()`.
+metrics, then calling `dvc.api.make_checkpoint()`.

 #### Adding Checkpoints to Non-Python Code

-If your project is written in another language, you can mimic the behavior of
+If you use another language in your project, you can mimic the behavior of
-`make_checkpoint` in your project.
-In essence `make_checkpoint` creates a
+`make_checkpoint`.
+In essence `make_checkpoint` creates a special file named
-special file named `DVC_CHECKPOINT` inside `.dvc/tmp/` to signal the checkpoint,
+`DVC_CHECKPOINT` inside `.dvc/tmp/` to signal DVC, and waits the file to be
-and waits DVC to delete it.
+removed.

 ```r